intuizi/intuizi-cli/README.md

 - **Full v2 parity.** Auth, audiences (including refine and crosspurchase), activations, cohorts, POI, and reference reads.
-- **Human first, script friendly.** Readable tables by default, `--json` for raw responses, non-zero exit codes on API errors.
+- **Human first, script friendly.** Readable tables by default, `--json` for raw responses, `--quiet` for ids alone, and exit codes scripts can branch on.

 ## Exit codes